 - 7.3.
 Members must provide WASPA, on request, with a list of all short codes, long codes and alphanumeric identifiers assigned for use with that member's services or the services of any of the member's customers. - 7.4.
 Members must not refuse a reasonable request from WASPA for information about the services they operate, for the purpose of testing those services or for the purposes of resolving a complaint. - 7.5.
-Members must provide WASPA with any customer records relating to any service which is the subject of a complaint, including, but not limited to: - (a) all communications sent by or to a customer in the process of joining a service; - (b) all required reminder messages sent to a customer; - (c) a detailed transaction history indicating all charges levied and the service or content item applicable for each charge; and - (d) any record of successful or unsuccessful service termination requests.
+Members must provide WASPA with any customer records relating to any service which is the subject of a complaint, including, but not limited to: - (a) where that information is available, a record of the marketing link that the customer followed prior to joining a service; - (b) all communications sent by or to a customer in the process of joining a service; - (c) all required reminder messages sent to a customer;

+- (d) a detailed transaction history indicating all charges levied and the service or content item applicable for each charge; and - (e) any record of successful or unsuccessful service termination requests.